Future Curators Programme

 Each gallery will have a Disabled curator based within their space for a year (usually 1 day/week) plus a 3 month post residency period

-Applications will be welcome from organisations in England who are committed to making genuine institutional change and diversifying the sector.
+Applications were welcomed from organisations in England who are committed to making genuine institutional change and diversifying the sector.

 Since 2018, DASH has worked with mac, MIMA and Wysing Arts Centre to develop the Future Curators Programme, with each organisation hosting a Disabled curator for a 12 month period.